openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ![Care Portal](../images/Screenshot_care_portal.png)

-This replicates the functions you will find on your Nightscout screen under the "+" symbol which allows you to add notes to your records.
-Functions such as recording when you change a pump site, or insulin cartridge should be self explanatory.
-BUT this section does not issue any commands to your pump.
-So if you add a bolus using this screen it simply makes a note of this on your Nightscout record, the pump won't be instructed to deliver a bolus.
+The AAPS Careportal is only for entries in the database and not for actual treatments.
+It corresponds to the functions that you find on Nightscout under the "+" symbol.
+These allow you to add additional notes to your records.
+Functions like changing catheters and reservoirs should be self-explanatory.

+ATTENTION: No commands can be sent to your pump from the AAPS-Care Portal!
+So if you add a bolus via the Care Portal, only a corresponding note will be entered in Nightscout.
+The pump itself will NOT deliver a bolus.
+The distinction between snack, meal, and correction boluses is rather arbitrary, and the input dialogue is always the same.
+Possible uses: snack = snack between meals, meal = meal, correction = hypo-carbohydrates.
+Use of these buttons: only for documentation of insulin or carbs.
+Only some buttons, e.g. the profile switch button, have a functionality.
+Bolus and Carb Buttons make sense, for example, if you notice that you have misjudged the carbs.
+Using the Treatments tab, you can then declare the previous data invalid (delete it) and re-enter it via the Careportal.
+Or if you have used a pen to give insulin that AAPS does not know about.

 ## Loop, MA, AMA, SMB
 You don't normally need to worry about these, they show the results of the OpenAPS algorithm which runs each time the system gets a fresh reading from the CGM.
 These are discussed elsewhere.